Anchor text is an integral part of any SEO strategy.

 What is Anchor Text?

-It’s usually a few terms or a phrase that describes the link’s destination, and it typically appears in a blue underlined text when you hover over it with your mouse pointer.
+It’s generally a few terms or a phrase that describes the link’s destination, and it typically appears in a blue underlined text when you hover over it with your mouse pointer.

 The idea is to make clear that the text can be clicked on, so users will know it.